SoftUni-Internal/interactive-content/EN/02-Dependency-Injection-and-Services/05-HTTP-Client.md

 Then, put `HttpClientModule` in the imports array.

-From now on `HttpClient` can be injected in Services.
+From now on `HttpClient` can be injected into Services.

 [/slide]